AIWeb/Example-Repo/README.md

 Example-Repo
 ============

-A small repo to test out adding your name to
+A small repo to test out by adding your name to

 Names
 =======